bearcott/notes/sophomore/LinAl/lesson11.md

 4. `c(d * u) = (c * d)u`

 **test for a subspace**

-1. if u and v are in W then `u + v` is in W
+- if u and v are in W then `u + v` is in W
+  - consider if they are singular/nonsingular
-2. if u is in W and c is any scalar, c*u is in W
+- if u is in W and c is any scalar, c*u is in W

 **condition for subspace**
 1. nonempty
 2. u,v in W -> u + v in W
 3. c, u in W -> c*u in W

 **subspace of R^2**